-Using a trusted online platform, brands can share insights, behind-the-scenes looks at research, and other exclusive content.
+Using a trusted membership community platform, brands can share insights, behind-the-scenes looks at research, and other exclusive content.

 Zapnito features, such as e-learning courses, enable brands to deliver their content through a guided learning experience.
 This allows community members to earn a completion certification.

 Academic and educational publisher Springer Nature has over 35 active online communities focusing on its publication titles.
 These include communities for ecology, cancer research, biopharma, and sustainability.